sashazabegalin/PYTHON/README.md

 <img src="https://cogs18.github.io/_static/logo.png" alt="COGS18 Logo" width="300" height="300">

 # University of California, San Diego (UCSD) - COGS18: Introduction to Python
-This repository contains my run with COGS18 (WI'22) [Introduction to Python] as taught by Prof. Shannon Ellis at the University of California, San Diego (UCSD).
+This repository contains my experince taking COGS18 (WI'22) [Introduction to Python] as taught by Prof. [Shannon Ellis](http://shanellis.com) at the University of California, San Diego (UCSD).

+It is a hands-on programming course, focused on teaching students in Cognitive Science and related disciplines an introduction on how to productively use Python.

 ## COURSE OVERVIEW